Kong/go-pdk/README.md

 Some code in this repo such as `server/kong_plugin_protocol/pluginsocket.pb.go` is generated from `https://raw.githubusercontent.com/Kong/kong/master/kong/pluginsocket.proto`

-After making a change to to this file you can run the generators with:
+After making a change to this file you can run the generators with:

 ```shell
 ./scripts/update-protoc-gen.sh